 - Leave on time (9.30am) so as to avoid meeting our hardworking housekeepers who will need all the time they have and will be avoiding contact with guests.

 - Let us know if any of your party experiences any coronavirus symptoms including a dry cough, high temperature, or loss of taste or smell.

 If any of your party experiences symptoms while on holiday please notify us straight away.
-If safe to do so you will be expected to return home, however, should you need to isolate within your holiday cottage we’re afraid we will have to charge for extended occupancy, as we are in for a busy season and this will affect other bookings.
+If safe to do so you will be expected to return home immediately.

 We thank all of our guests in advance for understanding our new procedures and helping us to keep your holiday as safe as possible at this extraordinary time.